francesc-h/firebase/README.md

 ### Credits

-This script is heavily based in the work by the Mobile Threat Team from [appthority](https://www.appthority.com/mobile-threat-center/blog/appthority-discovers-thousands-of-apps-with-firebase-vulnerability-exposing-sensitive-data/).
+This script is heavily based on the work by the Mobile Threat Team from [appthority](https://www.appthority.com/mobile-threat-center/blog/appthority-discovers-thousands-of-apps-with-firebase-vulnerability-exposing-sensitive-data/).
 All credits for the reasearch belong to them.